-- Mild hepatitis, which usually goes away on its own without treatment.footnote 3
+- Mild hepatitis, which usually goes away on its own without treatment.

 Other complications of mono can occur but are very rare.
 These include:

 - A ruptured spleen.
-The risk of this is greatest in the second or third week of the illness.
+To reduce the risk for this problem, avoid contact sports and heavy lifting for 4 weeks after you become ill.
 It can be the first sign of mono in a small number of people.
 A ruptured spleen requires immediate surgery.